yourkarma/fex/README.md

 most of the complexity.
 If you find yourself needing a bit more control, you can take this gem.

+Note: This gem is not complete.
+It contains the ship service, address validation and rate service.
+The other services FedEx supplies are a somewhat different.
+It shouldn't be too difficult to support them, but I haven't gotten around to it.

 ## Installation

 Add this line to your application's Gemfile: